erandiganepola/choreo-subscriptions-copy/README.md

 DB_PASSWORD=<MSSQL Server Password>
 CACHE_PASSWORD=<Redis Cache Password>
 ```
+#### Database initialization
+In order to create the required schemas in the database, navigate to `Choreo_Subscriptions_Home/choreo-subscriptions/scripts/database` and execute the following command

+`sqlcmd -S <database host name> -U <database user name> -i mssql.sql`
+Provide the corresponding database password when prompted.

+For example with default configurations:
+`sqlcmd -S localhost -U SA -i mssql.sql`

+Now the schemas would have been generated.
+In order to invoke the endpoints and test we should have some tiers and subscriptions created in the database.
+To do that execute the following command from the same directory.

+`sqlcmd -S <database host name> -U <database user name> -i sample-data.sql`
+Provide the corresponding database password when prompted.

+Now organization ids `0000` and `1111` will be available with Free Tier and Enterprise Tier subscriptions respectively.

 #### Run
 After completing the above configurations you can start the service with one of the following commands.